Making-Sense-Info/Dvorak/specification.md

   <r:DateTypeCode>Year</r:DateTypeCode>
 </r:DateTimeRepresentation>
 ```
 The idea is to check if the data value is compliant with the regular expression defining a date YYYY.
-The corresponding VTL rule is as follow where `year_decl` is the name of the instance variable:
+The corresponding VTL rule is as follow where `year_report` is the name of the instance variable:

 ```
-rule_year_decl : match_characters(year_decl, "^\d{4}$") errorcode "Date format YYYY not valid";
+rule_year_report : match_characters(year_report, "^\d{4}$") errorcode "Date format YYYY not valid";
 ```

 #### YearMonth